jameslafferty/MailChimp-Widget/readme.txt

 3. The widget displays in your sidebar.

 == Changelog ==
+= 0.6.2 =
+* Removed old merge data.
+Thank you to [huguespisapia](http://wordpress.org/support/profile/huguespisapia) for letting me know about this.

 = 0.6.1 =
-*Cleaned up a few more WP_DEBUG mode errors.
+* Cleaned up a few more WP_DEBUG mode errors.

 = 0.6 =
 * Cleaned up errors from WP-Debug mode.